Azure/adx-automation-agent/docs/imagespec.md

 ## Manifest /app/metadata.yml

-The metadata.yml defines how to insert this image in a Kubernete Pod template.
+The metadata.yml defines how to insert this image in a Kubernetes Pod template.

 Following is the Azure CLI project's the metadata.yml: